 Immutable String - Problems & Solutions

-is immutable, it will bring some problems.
+You should know whether the string in your favorite language is immutable or not in the previous article.
+If the string is immutable, it will bring some problems.
 Hopefully, we will also provide the solution at the end.

 Obviously, an immutable string cannot be modified.
 If you want to modify just one of the characters, you have to create a new string.